LucaAmatemaggio95/repo-finder/README.md

 The `GITHUB_ID` and the `GITHUB_SECRET` can be obtained inside GitHub > Profile > Settings > Developer settings > OAuth apps > create new

+Furthermore: `next-auth` needs a specific callback url with the following pattern

+> /api/auth/callback/[provider] (github in our case)

 these are needed from next-auth to authenticate the user against the GitHub OAuth flow

 The `GITHUB_PAT` can be obtained from the same path, just go into Personal Access Token